Andrew McCutchen Preview, Player Props: Pirates vs. Cubs

-On Saturday, Andrew McCutchen (.472 slugging percentage in past 10 games, including two home runs) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Javier Assad.
-First pitch is at 7:15 PM ET.
+Andrew McCutchen -- with a slugging percentage of .486 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates versus the Chicago Cubs, with Javier Assad on the mound, on August 27 at 1:35 PM ET.

-In his last game he had a hitless performance (0-for-4 with an RBI) against the Cubs.
+In his last game he had a hitless showing (0-for-3) against the Cubs.

 Andrew McCutchen Game Info & Props vs. the Cubs